Family Beach Guide

-A beach bag – The beach bag is the most critical item.
-Be sure that the bag is big enough to pack all of your needs and is durable enough to withstand a day at the beach.
-A bag with pockets so you can separate wet, dry, and sandy objects will help keep you organized.
+A beach bag.
+The beach bag is the most critical item.
+Be sure it’s big enough to pack all of your needs, and durable enough to withstand the elements.
+A bag with pockets so you can separate wet, dry, and sandy items will help keep you organized.

 The necessities.
-Gather chairs for everyone, towels, plenty of sunscreen, a beach umbrella, goggles, hats, sunglasses, and a beach cart to carry it all.
+Gather chairs for everyone, towels, plenty of sunscreen, a first aid kit, a beach umbrella, swim goggles, hats, sunglasses, and a beach cart to carry it all.